What is ETFE Material?

 ETFE film allows for more than 95% light transmission, including the UV spectrum.
 Even on low-light days, more light will be entering your greenhouse.
 Full spectrum light, especially UV-A, plays an important role in plant health and nutrition.
 Your plants will grow faster, healthier, and taste better.
 In a natural UV environment, plants produce a higher number of protective compounds, like beta carotene, anthocyanin, and glycosides, that contribute to the color, flavor, and nutrition of many plant species.
 UV spectrum light also acts as a gentle radiation, cutting down on molds, funguses, and certain plant diseases in your greenhouse.

-ETFE can be installed in one or two layer configurations.
+ETFE can be installed in one, two, or three layer configurations.
 The outer layer is thick (100-300 microns) to protect the greenhouse from the elements and is completely clear to allow up to 95% light transmission.
 The inner layer is able to be much thinner (60 microns).
 Both layers combined create a diffuse effect which eliminates shadows and scatters the light as it enters the greenhouse, allowing the light to penetrate the plant canopy more effectively.
 A bubble of air sits between the two layers of ETFE, which gives it an R-value of about 1.8 ft2·°F·h/BTU (US) or 0.32 m2·K/W (SI).
 ETFE film is available in clear or diffuse.